cptsubtxt/learn-kubernetes/docs/01-provision.md

 Generate an API Token with clicking on the project just created and choose security and API-Tokens.

 The above mentioned tasks also work with hcloud Commandline tool.
-You have to confirm with you API Token just created.
+You have to confirm with your API Token just created.

 `hcloud create context k8-learn`